How to support the great self-healing powers of your body in 6 steps

 So, to support your body’s healing, I suggest going into psychotherapy.
 If that does not work for you, I suggest reading books such as:

 - Rediscovering the True Self by Ingeborg Bosch

 - You Can Heal Your Life by Louise Hay

 - Anatomy of the Spirit: The Seven Stages of Power and Healing by Caroline Myss

 Right after my diagnosis, I went into psychotherapy.
 I had long thought I would benefit from therapy.
 (One of the reasons was that I had serious sleeping problems.)
 My diagnosis made that an idea whose time had come.
 I am convinced that therapy is a major reason why I have healed.
 And even if it were not, therapy has helped me process my past.
 This makes me feel infinitely lighter than before my diagnosis — the key reason why it now seems like a gift.

-My Instagram account, which I use to give tips on health, is @marylenenyc.
-At marylenesmeets.eu, you can find references to books on holistic health and wellness centers.
+My Instagram account, which I use to give tips on holistic health, is @marylenenyc.
+At marylenesmeets.eu, you can find references to books and wellness centers.
 Some of those centers give virtual treatments.
 On my website, you can also register to be notified when the English version of my Dutch-language memoir, Merciless Gift — Opened in New York, is released.